Investing

 Stock Market Crash

-In 1987, the Black Monday crash saw the Dow Jones lose 23% of its value in a single day of trading.
-Although the market rallied in the days after the crash, it took two years for the Dow Jones to fully recover.
+The Black Monday crash of 1987 witnessed the Dow Jones shed 23% of its value during a single trading session.
+While the market rebounded in subsequent days, it required two full years for the Dow Jones to completely recover its losses.

 The 2020 Stock Market Crash